 More commercial activities than ever before

 Over 282 companies now operate in the industry value chain – both upstream and downstream companies.
 Their operations cut across component manufacturing and equipment services, earth observation and geospatial services, satellite communications services, astronomy services, among others.
 More companies were founded in the last decade, across the industry segment, than in the previous five decades.
 While most downstream companies are domiciled in Egypt, Kenya, Nigeria, and South Africa, the majority of the upstream companies are domiciled in South Africa.

 The 2021 edition of the Africa Space Industry Annual Report is published by Space in Africa, the authority on news, data and market analysis for the African space and satellite industry.
 It presents data and analyses on projects, deals, partnerships, and investments across the continent.
 It also analyses the growing demand for space technologies and data on the continents, the business opportunities it offers and the necessary regulatory environment in the various countries.

-The report comes with annual access to real-time data on every industry segment and player via the new Space in Africa Data Portal and yearly access to premium content published on the Space in Africa News Website.
+The report comes with annual access to real-time data on every industry segment (for Global License) and player via the new Space in Africa Data Portal and yearly access to premium content published on the Space in Africa News Website.

 Visit www.spaceinafrica.com/reports to access the report.